MasDennis/rajawali3d.org/src/content/getting-started/0.9/19-catmull-rom-splines/index.md

 anim.setTransformable3D(arrow);
 anim.start();
 ```
-Passing `true` to the `setOrientToPath()` method will set the object’s orientation to current path segment.
+Passing `true` to the `setOrientToPath()` method will set the object's orientation to current path segment.

-To draw the path you can call `CatmullRomPath3D`’s `calculatePoint()` method to get the interpolated point.
-Once you’ve filled the `Stack` with `Number3Ds` you can pass it on to the `Line3D` constructor to visualize the spline:
+To draw the path you can call `CatmullRomPath3D`'s `calculatePoint()` method to get the interpolated point.
+Once you've filled the `Stack` with `Number3Ds` you can pass it on to the `Line3D` constructor to visualize the spline:
 ```
 Stack linePoints = new Stack();
 for (int i = 0; i < 100; i++) {